 As a parent it’s only natural that you want your child (or children) to be in good health.
 To protect young members of a family from dangers that can’t be seen, heard, or felt, i.e., diseases, parents can choose vaccinations.
 In the developed world, cases of potentially lethal illnesses have been reduced on a massive scale and that’s only because most children continue to be vaccinated.
 Once they stop getting their shots those diseases return – and they’re tougher to beat.
 Many children remain unprotected because their parents believe that a child’s immune system will provide adequate protection during an illness and after it runs its course.
 That could happen, but it’s a dangerous thing to assume.
 Why take that kind of risk? not only will your child benefit from proper food eating habits, but also keeping them active even during days when the weather outside is bad.
 Getting your child to use an indoor rowing machine or cardio equipment is going to be difficult as children will find it boring, so I would suggest that an area where they can play indoors safely.
+Also according to RowingAdvisor it’s not recommended for children under the age of 12 to use fitness equipment designed for adults.
 Here are reasons children should get their shots.

 Diseases Hang Around

 While it’s true that diseases such as diphtheria, measles, and whooping cough have been controlled, they haven’t been eradicated.
 They’re still here, and they make life very unpleasant for children who haven’t been properly immunized.
 The diseased mentioned above don’t occur with great frequency in the developed world, but they can reach epidemic proportions elsewhere.
 And when people from an affected area travel abroad, they might carry something with them without knowing it.
 Many illnesses are contagious, and that’s a scary thought when you consider how many international flights are going around the world every day.